AVSimulation/SCANeR-Quick-Starts/index.md

       </p>
     </td>
     <td valign="top">
-      Welcome to the SCANeR Guides page.
+      Welcome to the SCANeR Quick Starts page.
 You will find here the resources to get started with the SCANeR software: advice, best practices, tips and tricks...
 Follow the guide we will accompany you step by step.<br/><br/>Everything described here can be done with the evaluation version of SCANeR.
 If you have not already done so, use the following link to request a copy: <a href="https://www.avsimulation.com/scaner-studio-trial/">Get a Trial version</a>
     </td>
   </tr>
 </table>